Reichenbach Law takes consumer cases throughout north central Ohio. The law office is located in Mansfield Ohio.

 • Using language or symbols on the outside of an envelope indicating that the letter is from a debt collector

-• Bringing a suit in an inconvenient place, such as a distant location where the consumer does not live, did not sign a contract, and owns no property
+• Bringing a suit in an inconvenient place, such as a distant location where the consumer does not live, and did not sign a contract

 Either in the first contact, or within five days, the collector must normally send a written notice containing: